-ehua Island, Hawai’i is home to one of the largest and most diverse seabird breeding colonies in the main Hawai’ian Islands.
-However, attempts by the IUCN Endangered Newell’s Shearwater to establish a breeding colony on Lehua have failed since the introduction of invasive, nonnative predators.
-With the removal of invasive rats, and owls successfully controlled, Lehua will become a key breeding site and the largest invasive mammal-free habitat for this highly imperiled seabird.
+ehua Island, Hawai’i is home to one of the largest and most diverse seabird breeding colonies in the main Hawaiian Islands.
+However, attempts by the ESA Threatened (IUCN Endangered) Newell’s Shearwater to establish a breeding colony on Lehua have failed since the introduction of non-native, damaging (invasive) predators.
+Following the removal of invasive rats, Lehua Island can become a key breeding site and the largest invasive mammal-free habitat for this highly imperiled seabird.

-To facilitate the restoration of Lehua Island by working with partners to remove invasive rats and Barn Owls and enable the recovery of threatened and endangered species.
+Facilitate the restoration of Lehua Island by working with partners to remove invasive rats and enable the recovery of threatened and endangered species.

-Invasive rats and nonnative Barn Owls are having an ecosystem wide impact on Lehua Island by predating native plant seeds and seabird chicks, eggs, and adults.
+Invasive rats are having an ecosystem-wide impact on Lehua Island by consuming native plant seeds and preying on seabird chicks, eggs, and adults.

 Removal of invasive species will provide safe breeding habitat for Hawaiian seabird species, allow for the regeneration of native plants, and create a potential translocation site for species threatened by sea level rise.

 Island Conservation is working with the Hawai`i Department of Land and Natural Resources, U.S. Fish and Wildlife Service, U.S. Department of Agriculture, U.S. Coast Guard, the Kaua‘i Endangered Seabird Recovery Project, the National Tropical Botanical Garden, and Pacific Rim Conservation to explore options to restore Lehua Island by removing the invasive rats.